tomdover/css605_2012/Brendon Fuhs/RockPaperScissors/Readme.md

 Rock, Paper, Scissors
-To play, run referee.py and follow instructions
+To play, run evolvotron3000.py (once it is finished) and follow instructions.